 Hurricane Boat Anchors are South Florida's #1 Choice and most trusted anchor!

 Rigging the anchor in the manner described on this page will increase your chances of being able to recover it if it were to become lodged under something.
-However we would not recommend using this anchor and dropping it into a pile of boulders, as any anchor would have inconsistent holding in that bottom type.
+However we would not recommend using this anchor and dropping it into rock piles, or solid rock bottoms as any anchor would have inconsistent holding in that bottom type.

 Hurricane Boat Anchors can function on as little as 3-4' of chain.
 However when using the breakaway release method it is necessary to use at least another 1-2 feet to help offset the extra weight of the chain that is placed onto the anchor's center of gravity.
 This will aid the anchor in setting, and not lying on its side.